xsteadfastx/wg-quicker/README.md

 ---

 This is a friendly fork of [wg-quick-go](https://github.com/nmiculinic/wg-quick-go).
+So all glory to them!!!11!!
 It contains everything needed to get a system into a wireguard vpn network.
 If there is no wireguard kernel modul available, it will spin up the embedded wireguard-go to create a wireguard interface.

 # Installation